MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/configure-smb-over-quic-client-access-control.md

 ---
-title: "Configure SMB over QUIC client access control in Windows Server"
+title: Configure SMB over QUIC client access control in Windows Server
 description: Learn how to configure SMB over QUIC client access control using PowerShell in Windows and Windows Server. ms.topic: how-to
 author: gswashington
 ms.author: alalve
-ms.date: 10/25/2024
+ms.date: 11/15/2024
 #customer intent: As an administrator, I want to configure SMB over QUIC client access control in Windows Server so that I can restrict which clients can access SMB over QUIC servers.
 ---

-# Configure SMB over QUIC client access control in Windows Server 2022 Azure Edition and Windows Server 2025
+# Configure SMB over QUIC client access control

 SMB over QUIC client access control enables you to restrict which clients can access SMB over QUIC servers.
-Client access control creates allow and blocklists for devices to connect to the file server.
+Client access control creates allowlists and blocklists for devices to connect to the file server.
 Client access control gives organizations more protection without changing the authentication used when making the SMB connection, nor does it alter the end user experience.

-The article explains how to use PowerShell to configure client access control for SMB over QUIC on Windows 11 and Windows Server 2022 Datacenter: Azure Edition.
-To proceed with the instructions, you must have either the March Update KB5035853 or KB5035857 installed, be running a recent Windows 11, version 24H2, or Windows Server 2025.

-To learn more about configuring SMB over QUIC, see [SMB over QUIC](smb-over-quic.md).

 ## How client access control works

 Client access control checks clients connecting to a server are using a known client certificate or have a certificate issued by a shared root certificate.
 The admin issues this certificate to the client and adds the hash to an allowlist maintained by the server.
 When the client tries to connect to the server, the server compares the client certificate against the allowlist.

 If the certificate is valid, the server certificate creates a TLS 1.3-encrypted tunnel over UDP port 443 and grants the client access to the share.
 Client access control also supports certificates with subject alternative names.
 You can also configure SMB over QUIC to block access by revoking certificates or explicitly denying certain devices access.

 > [!NOTE]
 > We recommend using SMB over QUIC with Active Directory domains, however it isn't required.
 You can also use SMB over QUIC on a workgroup-joined server with local user credentials and NTLM.

+To identify a certificate, you can use either its SHA256 hash or its issuer name.
+If you need to obtain the SHA256 hash, you can use the [Certutil](/windows-server/administration/windows-commands/certutil) command.
+Leaf certificates have an SHA256 hash, while intermediate certificates have an SHA256 hash or the issuer of their immediate child certificates.
+Root certificate SHA256 entries aren't supported, so you must use the issuer of their child certificates to identify them.

+The administrator creates access control entries and checks the SHA256 hashes and issuer names of the certificates in the client certificate chain against them.
+If none of the certificates are denied access and at least one is allowed access, the client is granted access.

+Since the root certificate is already present in the server trusted roots, the client doesn't send it to the server.
+Instead, the server identifies the root certificate using the top-level certificate in the client certificate chain.

+## Client access control hierarchy

+The client access control hierarchy for certificates for SMB over QUIC is based on a chain of trust.
+Every certificate in the chain is issued by a trusted higher-level certificate authority that can verify the identity of the entity requesting access.

+- At the top of the chain is the Root Certificate Authority (CA), which is the most trusted authority.
+It issues certificates to intermediate CAs owned by organizations that require a high level of security.
+- Intermediate CAs issue certificates to end entities, which are the entities requesting access to the SMB server.
+- End entities must present a valid certificate that's issued by an intermediate CA in order to be granted access.
+The certificate contains information about the identity of the end entity and is used to verify that the entity is who they say they are.

+Specifying deny entries and enabling certificate entries to refer to certificates below the given certificate in the chain of trust is advantageous.
+It minimizes the number of entries that require specification.
+For example, if a common intermediate certificate grants access to all leaf certificates except for a few, the administrator can specify an allow entry for the intermediate certificate and deny entries for the few leaf certificates.
+This eliminates the need to specify the allowed entries for each leaf certificate that has access.

 ## Prerequisites

 Before you can configure client access control, you need an *SMB server* with the following prerequisites.

 - An SMB server running Windows Server 2022 Datacenter: Azure Edition with the [March 12, 2024—KB5035857 Update](https://support.microsoft.com/topic/march-12-2024-kb5035857-os-build-20348-2340-a7953024-bae2-4b1a-8fc1-74a17c68203c) or Windows Server 2025 or later.
-To unlock the preview feature you must also install [Windows Server 2022 KB5035857 240302_030531 Feature Preview](https://download.microsoft.com/download/d/c/b/dcb54178-7997-4a5a-84bf-6269cfa3bb68/Windows%20Server%202022%20KB5035857%20240302_030531%20Feature%20Preview.msi).
+To unlock the preview feature, you must also install [Windows Server 2022 KB5035857 240302_030531 Feature Preview](https://download.microsoft.com/download/d/c/b/dcb54178-7997-4a5a-84bf-6269cfa3bb68/Windows%20Server%202022%20KB5035857%20240302_030531%20Feature%20Preview.msi).
 - SMB over QUIC enabled and configured on the server.
 To learn how to configure SMB over QUIC, see [SMB over QUIC](smb-over-quic.md).
 - If you're using client certificates issued by a different certificate authority (CA), you need to ensure that the CA is trusted by the server.
 - Administrative privileges for the SMB server you're configuring.